AdaCore/gnatcoverage/doc/gnatcov/getting_started.rst

 The command actually also produces reports for ``ops.ads`` and ``test_inc.adb``, even though the latter is not really relevant.
-Focus on specific units can be achieved by providing a more precise set of units of interest at this step, for example passing ``-Pcode.gpr`` instead of ``-Ptests.gpr``, adding ``--projects=code.gpr`` to the latter, or setting dedicated attributes in the project files themselves.
+Focus on specific units can be achieved by providing a more precise set of units of interest at this step, for example by adding ``--projects=code.gpr`` to the command line, or setting dedicated attributes in the project files themselves.
 See the :ref:`sunits` chapter for details on this aspect of the procedure.

-Also note that units of interest can be stated as part of the instrumentation step, which allows limiting the set of sources that are instrumented to keep track of coverage, hence minimizes the associated performance impact.

 Going Further
 =============